Our customers have been hired by:

 End your cover letter with an offer.
 Try something like, "Can we schedule a call to discuss network excellence at Colby-AG?"

 Pro Tip: Think interpersonal skills don't count on a resume for network administration?
 They're huge.
 Consider taking an online class or reading a few books on EQ.

 Need to start your network administrator cover letter off at Hello World?
-See our guide: How To Write A Cover Letter in 8 Simple Steps (+12 Examples)
+See our guide: How to Write the Perfect Cover Letter in 8 Simple Steps

 You already know to add: